Mishmash-Abroad/studyabroad_docs/security-guide.md

 MFA addresses this security concern because although an attacker can know the user's credentials, if the attacker doesn't have the user's device, they won't be able to login to the system.
 The attacker must be able to breach both factors of authentication.

 ### Session Timeout

+Session timeout was done within our AuthContext.js file and it gathers information on whether a user has been moving their mouse or using their keyboard while using the website.

 Threat Model We Handle
 - The Asset we are trying to protect